amideb/Solved-code-Not-working-in-Command-Line-for-Visual-Studio-Code-on-OSX-Mac/README.md

+# "code ."
+Not working in Command Line for Visual Studio Code on OSX/Mac

 ## 1. Make sure you drag Visual Studio Code app into the -Applications- folder
 Otherwise (as noted in the comments) you'll have to go through this process again after reboot